mob-sakai/CSharpCompilerSettingsForUnity/Packages/CSharpCompilerSettings/README.md

 <br>

-This package changes the C# compiler (csc) used in your Unity project, to support C# 8.0.
+This package changes the C# compiler (csc) used on your Unity project, to support C# 8.0.
 Let's enjoy C# 8.0 features with your Unity project!

 ![](https://user-images.githubusercontent.com/12690315/92738843-44611800-f3b7-11ea-9412-be528547d0dd.png)